MuxZeroNet/leaflet/README.md

 [Learn how to create identities, connect to a remote destination and accept data streams.](leaflet/examples/basic.py)

-## An example to play with
+## Examples to play with

-Make sure you have two terminal windows open.
+To run the demo, make sure you have two terminal windows open.

+__Hello, how are you?__

 Script for terminal window #1.